keyboardr/MapSL/docs/testing.md

     applicationContext: Context, // Pass any necessary test setup context
     registrationBlock: SimpleServiceLocator<ServiceLocatorScope>.() -> Unit = {}
   ) {
-    // Assuming you have a ProcessServiceLocator singleton in your app ProcessServiceLocator.register(this, applicationContext) {
+    // Assuming you have a MainServiceLocator singleton in your app MainServiceLocator.register(this, applicationContext) {
       // If you have common fakes that test classes should use, you can pre-register them here. put<CoreDependency> { FakeCoreDependency() }